Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

 • A building called the Great Bath has been found at Mohenjodaro.
 It was meant for ritual bathing.

-• No evidence of temples has been found in this civilization.
+• No evidence of temples has been found in this civilisation.

 • Amulets were found in large numbers.